UX Design Processes

 It’s common to find mention of the UX/UI design process, product design UX process, UX design process for websites, or mobile app UX design process—for example.
 Similarly, an end-to-end UX design process tends to include four, five or six steps, such as: understand, define, create, prototype, test and implement.

-However, there is more than a single UX design process.
-Several common processes are widely recognizable and feature consistently across the industry.
-The process of UX design can vary significantly depending on the project, the team and the goals of the design initiative.
-Here are some of the most notable processes:
+However, there’s more than just a single UX design process.
+Several common processes are widely recognizable—and they feature consistently across the industry.
+The process of UX design can vary a great deal.
+It’s something that depends on the project, the team and the goals of the design initiative.
+Here—in no particular order—are some of the most notable processes:

 1. The Design Thinking Process